tppreetham/hello-world/README.md

 Hi all
 Its Preetham here
-i like to code and wanna be a developer.
+i like to code and want to be a developer.